decentralized-identity/credential-trust-establishment/credential-trust-establishment/spec.md

 - **issue**: This is the list of the Schema IDs that this role is authorized to issue.
 The Schemas MUST be present in the schema section of the document.
 - **verify**: This is the list of the Schema IDs that this role is authorized to verify.
 The Schemas MUST be present in the schema section of the document.
 - **granted_by**: This, if present, specifies the Schema ID that, upon presentation, qualifies the subject to have this role.
-Any Schema specified here MUST be defined in the Schemas section of the document and aproved verifiers specified via a role defined in the Roles section.
+Any Schema specified here MUST be defined in the Schemas section of the document and approved verifiers specified via a role defined in the Roles section.

 Roles may omit any attributes that do not apply.